ringarochkryss/bandwebsite/README.md

 * Spicy Rice
 * Fontawsome -icons
 * Drawings made in Word/Gimp

 ---

 ### Features
+* User can read about the band and the band members
-* User can download pdf:s
+* User can see the news about the band
 * User can look at a video-clip
 * User can listen to mp3:s
+* User can download pdf:s
-* User can read about the band and the band members
+* User can access social media
-* User can access social media, all kinds of info and a webshop through links
+* User can access all kinds of additional info about the band though links to other websites
+* User can access the Bands Webshop
+* User can access contact and booking information
+* User can contact the band through a modal form
+* User can book the band through a modal form
 ---

 ### Languages used